SigBaldi/developer-challenge/README.md

 ----

-Your sollution will be evaluated on the following:
+Your solution will be evaluated on the following:

 * Your implementation works as described in the [task](#task).